pablodecm/phd_thesis/src/010_introduction.md

 minimal examples has been really useful to identify possible shortcomings on the way data analysis is carried out at the LHC and develop new techniques capable of addressing them.
-However, I am of the opinion the projects mentioned and presented in this document not but a first step of what is possible and the improvement of data analysis techniques and tools is a promising route for the advancement of our understanding of basic building blocks of the universe.
+However, I am of the opinion the projects mentioned and presented in this document are not but a first step of what is possible; and the betterment of data analysis techniques and tools could be a promising route for the advancement of our understanding of basic building blocks of the universe.